Home Best Places in the Fraser Valley Kilby Farm Historic Site and Museum at Harrison Mills Kilby Provincial Park and Campground

 The campground at Kilby Park is nice because it’s right by the beach.
 The campsites are in a row and fairly open, but also shaded by a line of tall trees.
 The place is especially popular with RVs.

 There are about 35 campsites in total, with just over 30 being reservable most years between early April and the beginning of October.
 The other sites are available on a first-come, first served basis during those months, as are all the campsites during the rest of the year.
-However, as of March, 2022, the campsite is closed due to ongoing renovations.
-There is not yet a set date for re-opening

-When the site is open you can make a camping reservation by calling 604.796.9576.
-There is normally a reservation fee of around $6 per night (up to a maximum of $18).
+You can make a camping reservation by calling (604) 796-9576.
+There is normally a reservation fee of around $7 per night (up to a maximum of $18).
 There is also a $5 call centre charge when reserving by phone.
+You can also book online through Online Reservation System.
+Unlike other provincial parks, you cannot make reservations through the BC Parks website.

-When not underdoing renovations the campground is open year-round.
+The campground is open year-round.
 High-season rates apply from mid-June until the end of September.
 Low-season rates apply between the beginning of November and the end of February.

 Kilby Park Campsites

-Campsites by the beach at Kilby Park
+Campsites by the Beach at Kilby Park

 Campground Facilities